geonetwork/core-geonetwork/docs/manual/docs/administrator-guide/managing-users-and-groups/authentication-mode.md

    * Validate the token against a token verifier URL ("userinfo_endpoint") and check that subjects match
    * Validate components of the Access Token (like [aud (audience)](https://auth0.com/docs/secure/tokens/json-web-tokens/json-web-token-claims>))

-4. The user's roles can also be from any of the standard GeoServer providers (i.e. User Group Service, Role Service, or Request Header).
+4. The user's roles can also come from the GeoNetwork Database (managed by the administrator in the GeoNetwork GUI).
 5. You can also extract roles from the JWT Access Token (via a JSON path).

 ### JWT Headers configuration